whoswhip/Sharpbin/README.md

 # Sharpbin
-Sharpbin is a Pastebin type website completely in C#, except for the frontend, being HTML.
+Sharpbin is a Pastebin type website completely in C#, except for the frontend, being pure HTML & CSS.
 Sharpbin can be used for sharing large amounts of text.
 ## Features
 - Account System